Cyfrin/Updraft/courses/advanced-foundry/4-merkle-airdrop/8-deployment-script/+page.md

 forge install cyfrin/foundry-devops --no-commit
 ```

-Then, in the `setUp` function, add a check to determine if the current chain is zkSync:
+Then, in the `setUp` function, add a check to determine if the current chain is ZKsync:

 ```js
 //..